-Managing your axial SpA (AS)
+Managing your axial SpA

-For more detailed information on managing your axial SpA AS, including some simple exercises, please ask for a copy of the NASS Guide to Managing Your axial SpA (AS).
+For more detailed information on managing your axial SpA, including some simple exercises, please ask for a copy of the NASS Guide to Living well with axial SpA.

-Top tips for managing your axial SpA (AS) include:
+Top tips for managing your axial SpA include:

 Make sure you are under the care of a rheumatologist and see them at least once a year.
-If your condition changes and your axial SpA (AS) flares up ask for help rather than just putting up with it.
+If your condition changes and your axial SpA flares up ask for help rather than just putting up with it.

-Have a clear understanding of what you need to do if your axial SpA (AS) flares up.
-You can find out more about the medications used to treat axial SpA (AS) in the Medications section of the NASS website (www.nass.co.uk).
+Have a clear understanding of what you need to do if your axial SpA flares up.
+You can find out more about the medications used to treat axial SpA in the Medications section of the NASS website (www.nass.co.uk).

 Keep active and make sure you regularly stretch.
-Eat healthily and don't smoke - it can make your axial SpA (AS) worse.
+Eat healthily and don't smoke - it can make your axial SpA worse.

 Make sure your rheumatologist refers you to a specialist rheumatology physiotherapist.
 The NHS isn't usually able to offer ongoing physiotherapy which is why we set up our local NASS branches.
 Our branches offer regular group physiotherapy sessions supervised by qualified physiotherapists in over 90 locations across the UK.